 The answer to the question above is to find the Cheapest Canadian Grocery Stores to shop and save.

-If you look at Canada’s most expensive grocery stores, you’ll find that many do not price-match.
+If you look at Canada’s most expensive grocery stores, many do not price-match.

 With all of the frills, packaging, marketing, and hydro they use to spruce up their stores for customers who want the frosted touch shopping experience, they pay for it.

-I believe every grocery store has a certain clientage that will always shop there come hell or high water.
+Every grocery store has a specific clientele that will always shop there because they are loyal.

 Then there are the shoppers who are not store-loyal; instead, they are budget-loyal, meaning they will if they can save money.